INVESTING IN A MAINLAND LIMITED LIABILITY COMPANY IN UAE? IMPORTANT ASPECTS TO BE AWARE OF

 The principle limitation for foreign investors setting up an LLC is the “UAE foreign ownership restrictions”.
 When setting up an LLC, as per the law it is a must that registration of at least 51% of shares are to a UAE/GCC national sponsor as per the DED / UAE Law.
 This can be either a UAE/GCC national individual or a corporate entity 100% owned by UAE/GCC nationals, often referred to as a local partner or a local sponsor in Dubai and the UAE.

 If your business requirement is to trade in the UAE mainland with local companies then you need a DED-licensed company.
-This requires a local partner or a local sponsor in Abu Dhabi, Dubai or the UAE.
-Many foreign investors have concerns regarding the foreign ownership restrictions.
+This requires a local partner or a local sponsor in Abu Dhabi, Dubai, or the UAE.
+Many foreign investors have concerns regarding foreign ownership restrictions.
 They may be uncomfortable about relinquishing control of their company to a local partner or local sponsor.
-To address these concerns, ACT PRO and Business Services has created a “corporate shareholder” model.
+To address these concerns, ACT PRO and Business Services have created a “corporate shareholder” model.
 This model allows clients to maintain 100% ownership and control of their business.
 While also remaining in complete compliance with UAE’s company law.

 ACT’s Corporate Shareholder Model

 ACT PRO and Business Services have created a corporate entity that it manages and controls completely.
 This company can act as the 51% local partner (Corporate Sponsor).
-And through a suite of risk mitigation documentation, pass all management control, financial control and the day-to-day running of the business back to the 49% shareholder in return for a “Fixed Annual Sponsorship Fee”.
+And through a suite of risk mitigation documentation, pass all management control, financial control, and the day-to-day running of the business back to the 49% shareholder in return for a “Fixed Annual Sponsorship Fee”.
 You could also avail of our “Free Corporate Sponsorship” option.